ARTICLE I- REPRESENTATION

-The initial charge of this committee shall be to create criteria for this award in accordance with the wishes of the Council.
-The Distinguished Service Award Committee shall also solicit nominations from the Binghamton University community and select two professionals who have made invaluable contributions to the campus community and to their profession through exemplary service.
-The committee shall be composed of one member from each Division represented in Council.
+The initial charge of this committee shall be to create criteria for this award in accordance with the wishes of the Senate.
+The Distinguished Service Award Committee shall also solicit nominations from the Binghamton University community and select at least one professional who has made invaluable contributions to the campus community and to their profession through exemplary service.
+The committee shall be composed of one member from each Division represented in Senate.
 These awards shall be determined by the end of the Spring Semester each year and suitable gifts shall be provided.
-The awardees will be appropriately recognized in PEC and university publications.
+The awardee(s) will be appropriately recognized in PSS and university publications.

-B. The most recent past Chair of the Council, whether elected or not, is an ex officio member of the Executive Committee and retains voting privileges.
-All other ex officio members are non-voting.
-Ex officio members of the Executive Committee are expected to attend Council meetings.
+B. The most recent past Chair of the Senate, whether elected or not, is an ex-officio member of the Executive Committee and retains voting privileges.
+All other ex-officio members are non-voting.
+Ex-officio members of the Executive Committee are expected to attend Senate meetings.
 The Chair may invite others to attend Executive Committee meetings as guests.

-C. Standing Committee membership and charges shall be prepared by the full Council prior to the first constituency meeting, distributed to the membership, and submitted to the PEC secretary for permanent record.
-Each of the standing committees will be made up of members of the Council and other interested members from the constituency and a chair chosen from the elected Council membership.
-The Council or the individual standing committee, with the Council's approval, may modify committee membership and/or charges at any time.
+C. Standing Committee membership and charges shall be prepared by the full Senate after the first constituency meeting, distributed to the membership, and submitted to the PSS secretary for permanent record.
+Each of the standing committees will be made up of members of the Senate and other interested members from the constituency and a chair chosen from the elected Senate membership.
+The Senate or the individual standing committee, with the Senate's approval, may modify committee membership and/or charges at any time.